OpenNebula/docs/source/installation_and_configuration/opennebula_services/oned.rst

 OpenNebula Configuration (oned)
 ===============================

 The OpenNebula Daemon (``oned``) is the **core service of the cloud management platform**.
-It manages the cluster nodes, virtual networks and storages, groups, users, and their virtual machines, provides the XML-RPC API to other services and end-users.
+It manages the cluster nodes, virtual networks and storages, groups, users and their virtual machines, and provides the XML-RPC API to other services and end-users.
 The service is distributed as an operating system package ``opennebula`` with system service ``opennebula``.

 Configuration
 =============